What Are the Job Duties of a Patient Care Technician?

 A patient care technician can also assist in basic medical procedures.
 This can include assisting doctors and nurses with treatments, reporting patient conditions, and recording vital signs, such as blood pressure, heart rate, and temperature.
 A patient care technician may also draw blood or help perform electrocardiographs.

 An aspiring patient care technician can often get an entry-level job with a high school diploma or GED, according to the BLS.
 However, if you plan on working in a nursing care facility, such as a nursing home or inpatient rehabilitative center, you will need to become a certified nurse assistant (CNA).
 This process includes completing a training program approved by the state in which you plan to work.
 You will also need to pass written and practical skills examinations.

 A number of schools' patient care technician certificate programs prepare students for these certification exams though their course curricula.
 Some programs also prepare students for the voluntary Certified Patient Care Technician exam offered by the National Healthcareer Association.

 Employment and Salary

-The employment of both nursing assistants and orderlies is expected to grow at a faster-than-average rate from 2012 to 2022, reports the BLS; the Bureau predicts that job opportunities in the field could grow anywhere from 17% to 21% during the decade.
-The median annual salary earned by nursing assistants, which includes nursing care attendants, nursing aides, and nursing attendants, was $25,100 in May 2014.
-Orderlies were to have earned a median of $24,650 a year in 2014, per the BLS.
+The employment of both nursing assistants and orderlies is expected to grow at a faster-than-average rate from 2016 to 2026, reports the BLS; the Bureau predicts that job opportunities in the field are projected to grow 11%.
+The median annual salary earned by nursing assistants, which includes nursing care attendants, nursing aides, and nursing attendants, was $28,540 in May 2018.
+Orderlies were reported to have earned a median of $28,060 a year in 2018, per the BLS.